ed-asriyan/ed-asriyan/README.md

 #### In short about me:

-- 🚀 I'm Senior Engineering Manager at [Alludo](https://www.alludo.com)
+- 🚀 I'm Director of Engineering at [Alludo](https://www.alludo.com)
 - 🧑‍🎓 I graduated master's degree at [BMSTU](https://bmstu.ru) in 2021
 - 💡 IT enthusiast
 - 🇺🇸 I live in Seattle, WA